We are so excited to welcome you, the graduating class of 2026, to our Virtual Open House!

 To assist our future W-O students and parents with the upcoming transition to high school, we have provided some useful information on this page.
 Please have a look through the website to learn more about future courses, academic levels and find out all about life as a WODSS high school student!

-The WRDSB is pleased to provide a Grade-8-to-9-Transition-Guide to help families navigate through this new chapter.
+The WRDSB is pleased to provide a Transition Guide for Students and Parents to help families navigate through this new chapter.

 How do I know what courses to pick?